msu-netlab/CSCI_366_Programming_Assignments/README.md

 In this programming assignment you will:

-- Learn how to build a C++ project using CMake
+- clone and commit to [GitHub](https://github.com/) repositories
-- Learn how to test your code using googletest
+- Learn how to build a C++ project using [CMake](https://cmake.org/)
-- Learn how to work with github
+- Learn how to test your code using [googletest](https://github.com/google/googletest)

 ## Overview

-In this programming assignment you will build a basic implementation of the [Battleship](https://en.wikipedia.org/wiki/Battleship_\(game\)) game.
+Your objective is to implement a basic version of the [Battleship](https://en.wikipedia.org/wiki/Battleship_\(game\)) game.
 You will use the standard
 [10x10 variation of the game](https://en.wikipedia.org/wiki/Battleship_\(game\)#Description)
 .
-Here is an
+Here is an example of
 [online implementation](http://www.battleshiponline.org/)
-of the Battleship game.
+of the game.
 *Note that the ships in that implementation have slightly different names.*

 Your implementation will be a client server architecture.
-This repository provides you with the header files for the `Client` and `Server` implementations, client and server run times, and a testing suite.
+This repository provides you with the header files for the client (player) and server implementations (`src/Client.hpp` and `src/Server.hpp`), client and server run times (`src/client_main.cpp` and `src/server_main.cpp`), and a suite of tests (`test/tests.cpp`).
 Your job is to finish the implementation of `Client.cpp` and `Server.cpp` to pass all the tests in `tests.cpp`.